aphil311/aphil311/README.md

 - 💬 Ask me about ...
 -->
 ### Hi there!
 I'm Aidan 👋
-- ⚡️ I’m currently learning Machine Translation and Machine Behavior
-- 🔨 I’m working on [Talos](https://github.com/aphil311/talos/tree/main) and [LLM Negotiation Arena](https://github.com/aphil311/negotiation-arena/tree/main)
+- 🔨 I’m working on [Talos](https://github.com/aphil311/talos/tree/main) with Prof. Viswanath
 - 📫 You can reach me by email at aphillips [at] princeton [dot] edu